Master of ArtS Program

 the Spring of the first year) will be allowed to retake those exams in early August,

-being this the last opportunity to prove proficiency in this requirement.
+this being the last opportunity to prove proficiency in this requirement.
 MA students

 who do not pass the comps for the second time will be allowed to continue in the MA